Li-Tian/neo/Documentation/articles/neo_vm.md

 | Function:   | Read a boolean value from the top of the stack, and if it's False, then set the virtual machine state to `FAULT`. |

-Note: The operation code with \* indicates that the result of the operation is not put back to the `EvaluationStack` by using `PUSH` method.
+Note: The operation code with \* indicates that the result of the operation is not pushed back to the `EvaluationStack`.